zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

       ![](./media/image132.png)

-      Figure 15: Creating a new integration
+      Figure 20: Creating a new integration

-    - Leave the default value (empty) alone for the package field and then click the *Create* button to display the *integration editor canvas*.
+    - Leave the default value (empty) alone for the package field at the left and click the *Create* button to display the *Integration Editor*.

 31. Notice the beginnings of the new integration in the integration editor canvas.
 This is where you will